N1NFMind/N1NFMind.github.io/projects/SQL_CLR/Numbers/index.md

 The CLR code is a very simple use of a table valued function in CLR.
 To create this, within Microsoft Visual Studio 2013, once I had created my Database Project, I added a new item, a SQL CLR C# User Defined Function. (under "SQL Server >> SQL CLR C#" from the "Add New Item" form)

-And here is what I got to start with:
+And here is what I got to start with

 ```
 using System;